deadex-ng/SQL-queries/sql/pivot result set into one column/README.md

 ![data](./data.png)

-We want to format the display the productLine like this.
+We want to format the output and display the productLine like this.

 ![result](./result.png)